 Printed By us are a local social enterprise printing beautiful artwork & clothes to sell.
 They teach screen printing to people in recovery from challenging circumstances in Sheffield, who want to learn new skills and move forward towards employment.
 All profits from the sales of the items goes back into the enterprise enabling facilitation of more printing workshops and the support of more vulnerable people.
 They are still open and screen printing, so if you want something a little different for your wall or you're looking for a present then check out the online shop.
 Read their latest blog here and their Twitter here.

 Roundabout are continuing to support young people at risk of homelessness in their residential projects.
 Read their full statement here.
 The fundraising and events programme has been affected, so they are developing virtual fundraisers and welcoming donations to keep their services going.
 If you're a Co-op member, you can choose to support Roundabout so they receive 1% of the money you spend in store.
-You can volunteer with Roundabout as a Fundraising Researcher - see more information and apply here
+You can volunteer with Roundabout as a Fundraising Researcher or Graphic Design/ Marketing Volunteer

 Visit Roundabout's Co-op profile.
 Keep updated on Facebook or Twitter

 Depaul help young people who are homeless, vulnerable and disadvantaged, and currently risk setbacks as a result of the coronavirus pandemic.
 They are looking for volunteer mentors, who can offer support and companionship over the phone to the young people they work with.
 Help your community to ride out this crisis - find out more here or apply on our website here